jonasjaeger-sci/mod905/docs/user/intro-api.rst

 * :py:mod:`pyretis.inout.report` which is used to
   generate reports with results from different simulations.

-* :py:mod:`pyretis.inout.setup` which handles creation of objects from simulation settings.

 Again, we refer to the
 :ref:`pyretis API documentation <api-inout>` for more information about these sub-packages.